Developer Guide

 Alternative 2: Use a list of commands and dynamically generate the fields in

-and store the changed command names using aHashMap
+EditAliasesWindowand store the changed command names using aHashMap.- Pros: Easy to extend.

 - Cons: Harder to implement.